holandes22/rafee/README.md

 Choose default option for all steps below:

-    fab vagrant createsuperuser # Optional, but you'll need a user to actually use the app. fab vagrant runserver  # Runs at http://localhost:8888 (from VM).
+    fab vagrant runserver  # Runs at http://localhost:8888 (from VM).
 Choose default values when prompted.

 In order to run the unittests: